Aircoookie/WLED-Docs/docs/features/settings.md

   # - toc
 ---

-All web configurable settings are split in 5 sub-pages.
+Web-configurable settings are split in multiple sub-pages.
 This page is meant to clarify the purpose of each setting.
-This documentation applies to WLED 0.8.5.

-## Settings overview

-### WiFi Settings
+## WiFi Settings

 This sub-page offers options to connect the ESP to different WiFi/WLAN devices.
+(This section applies to WLED 0.8.5.)

 | Setting name | Value Range | Description |
 |---|---|---|